harness/developer-hub/kb/continuous-integration/continuous-integration-faqs.md

 For information about this go to [Build and push artifacts and images](https://developer.harness.io/docs/continuous-integration/use-ci/build-and-upload-artifacts/build-and-upload-an-artifact).

 ### What drives the Build and Push steps?
-What is Kaniko?
+What is kaniko?

 With Kubernetes cluster build infrastructures, Build and Push steps use [kaniko](https://github.com/GoogleContainerTools/kaniko/blob/main/README.md).
-Other build infrastructures use [drone-docker](https://github.com/drone-plugins/drone-docker/blob/master/README.md).
-Kaniko requires root access to build the Docker image.
+Other build infrastructures use [drone-docker](https://github.com/drone-plugins/drone-docker/blob/master/README.md). kaniko requires root access to build the Docker image.

 For more information, go to:

 * [Build and push artifacts and images - Kubernetes clusters require root access](https://developer.harness.io/docs/continuous-integration/use-ci/build-and-upload-artifacts/build-and-upload-an-artifact#kubernetes-cluster-build-infrastructures-require-root-access)
 * [Harness CI images - Images list](https://developer.harness.io/docs/continuous-integration/use-ci/set-up-build-infrastructure/harness-ci#harness-ci-images-list)

+### Can I set kaniko and drone-docker runtime flags, such as skip-tls-verify or custom-dns?

+Yes, you can [set plugin runtime flags](https://developer.harness.io/docs/continuous-integration/use-ci/build-and-upload-artifacts/build-and-push-to-docker-hub-step-settings#set-plugin-runtime-flags) on any Build and Push step.

 ### Does kaniko support non-root users?

-With a Kubernetes cluster build infrastructure, **Build and Push** steps use the kaniko plugin.
-Kaniko requires root access to build Docker images, and it does not support non-root users.
+With a Kubernetes cluster build infrastructure, **Build and Push** steps use the kaniko plugin. kaniko requires root access to build Docker images, and it does not support non-root users.
 However, you can use the buildah plugin to [build and push with non-root users](https://developer.harness.io/docs/continuous-integration/use-ci/build-and-upload-artifacts/build-and-push-nonroot).

 ### Can I run Build and Push steps as root if my build infrastructure runs as non-root?